Who, What, and How We Represent Matters.

 Spinal Cord Injuries

 In some cases, a serious commercial vehicle accident can result in damage to the spinal cord, the bundle of nerves and tissue that connect the brain to almost all other parts of the body.
-Although less common than the other spinal injuries, spinal cord injuries are severe and can lead to permanent loss of mobility or even paralysis.
+Although less common than other spinal injuries, spinal cord injuries are severe and can lead to permanent loss of mobility or even paralysis.
 These injuries may require lifelong medical treatment and fundamentally alter a person’s ability to care for themselves, earn a living, communicate with loved ones, and enjoy life.

 Unfortunately, it isn’t possible to repair the spinal cord once it is damaged.
 Instead, treatment will focus on rehabilitation and pain management to help the victim obtain some relief from their symptoms and regain motor function as much as possible.